-Will synthetic phonics help children who are dyslexic or having trouble learning to read?
+Will Synthetic Phonics help children who have a specific learning disorder or are having trouble learning to read?

 Children find it difficult to learn to read for a number of reasons.
-For the majority of children a structured multi-sensory programme that includes systematic synthetic phonics will prove successful.
+For the majority of children a structured program that includes systematic Synthetic Phonics will prove successful.
 Some children do, however, have an inherent processing difficulty (often phonological in nature) that results in them finding learning to read and spell extremely difficult.
 They may have poor memory skills, making it difficult for them to remember what they are taught.
 They may have great difficulty segmenting words into individual speech sounds, making it difficult to link phonemes (speech sounds) to graphemes (letters).
 These children will find it difficult whatever method is used.
-Synthetic Phonics, taught in a systematic and multi-sensory way, is the approach most likely to result in successful outcomes.
+Synthetic Phonics, taught in a systematic and way, is the approach most likely to result in successful outcomes.

-Children who are dyslexic usually stand out as their reading ability does not match with their abilities in other ways.
+Children with a specific learning disorder with impairment in reading usually stand out as their reading ability does not match with their abilities in other ways.
 Reading can be a slow and frustrating journey but because the system is logical and goes forward step by step they are usually successful using a Synthetic Phonics approach.

-Good Readers and Synthetic Phonics.
+Good Readers and Synthetic Phonics